sdondley/ClimateChangeChat/notes/current-notes.md

 #### 9th
 * power to chernobyl plant cut off
-    * only 48 hours of fuel
+    * only 48 hours of fuel left on backup generators
     * Ukrainian official claims there is grave risk of radiation leak
     * IAEA, a UN body of atomic scientists, says there is no reason for alarm
 * debug of responsive issue with this website